-I was in high school when I went to my first gay pride parade.
+I was in high school when I went to my first LGBT gay pride parade.
 I will never forget how impressed, amazed and overwhelmed I felt by the passion of the people marching with me.
 Men, women, old, young, families and grandparents.
 Family is not about marital status or sexual orientation.
-Single women, women in relationships, married women: all deserve to love and be loved.
+Single women, single men, people in relationships, married couples: all deserve to love and be loved.
 And if what you want is a child, GENESIS can work with you to understand where you are in your journey and what your personal range of LGBT family building options are.